mealadmmb/Python_Serial_plotter/ReadMe.md

 1- Download ["virtual Serial com Driver by Eltima Sofware"](https://github.com/mealadmmb).
 2- After installation you should make two virtual com ports.
 3- After making two virtual comports connected together you should open both python files provided in this repository.
 4- Define the serial port settings in both python files,You should specify first comport in the test_serial_plotter.py file and buadrates,.... and Define the serial port settings in the Serial_Plotter.py.
 5- Test and enjoy.
+I mean, run both codes together.